-iTunes is the official tool by Apple to Backup, Manage or Restore data of iOS devices on your computer.
+iTunes is the official tool by Apple to back up, Manage or Restore data of iOS devices on your computer.
 If you are running low on space on your iPhone and can’t install the latest iOS update, iTunes can come in handy.
 Most people don’t have enough room on iCloud to store all their data.
 So iTunes is a great option to make a backup of your iPhone.
 Considering the backups can take up to hundreds of GBs.
 Your C drive or the primary drive can sometimes fall short of space.
-So in this guide, we will give you a working solution to change iTunes backup location to another drive on your computer or an external hard disk.
+So in this guide will give you a working solution to change the iTunes backup location to another drive on your computer or an external hard disk.

 Usually, people have their operating system installed in the primary drive, which is usually the C drive.
 Or people have the operating system installed in SSD drives, usually 128 or 256GB.
 This drive is only used for operating purposes, not for storing data.
 I also have the same case.
 I have SSD as the primary drive, which is over 100 GB, and the iPhone backup I want to store is well over 100 GB.
 So I tried to store the backups on the secondary drive is of one terabyte.

 Change iTunes Backup Location to Another Drive without any Third-Party Software:

 Since there is no option to change the location of backups in iTunes.
 We are going to get the job done from the file systems.
 First, we will create a file junction, so any files stored in the C drive actually get saved in the specified directory.
 This directory can be anywhere, on your external hard drive or any other directory on your computer.